shahir-datascience/shahir-datascience.github.io/_pages/about.md

 permalink: /about/
 ---

-I am an aspiring data scientist, experienced with Python, R and SQL programming.
+I am an aspiring data scientist experienced with Python, R and SQL programming.

 I specialize in machine learning techniques, data wrangling, exploratory analysis and data visualizations.